awused/aw-fm/README.md

 Required:

 * GTK - GTK4 libraries and development headers must be installed.
+* gnome-desktop utility libraries

-On fedora all required dependencies can be installed with `dnf install gtk4-devel`.
+On fedora all required dependencies can be installed with `dnf install gtk4-devel gnome-desktop4-devel`.

 # Usage